-- faculty advisor, department chair, and dean must sign-off on an ELO prior to and after completion in order to receive ELO course credit.
-Prerequisites: ELO 250. - FIN 412 Risk and Insurance 3 credit hours.
-Basic ideas, problems, and principles found in all types of modern-day insurance and other methods of handling risks as well as risk management as it directly affects the family, businesses, and society as a whole.
-Prerequisites: FIN 315.
-(Offered upon sufficient demand, consult your advisor.) - FIN 431 Personal Financial Planning 3 credit hours.
-The course covers the theories, practices and methodology used in planning and controlling personal financial decisions to achieve short and long term financial security.
-It emphasizes individual savings, budget management, credit management, banking practices, real estate transactions, tax planning, investment practices, risk management with insurance, and retirement planning.
-Pre-requisites: FIN 315. - FIN 432 Investments I 3 credit hours.
-Investments I is the first course of a two-course sequence that provides a comprehensive understanding of the key concepts, practices, and application of theories used to make investment decisions.
-This course focuses on financial theories, introductory portfolio theory and practice, and equilibrium in capital markets.
-The course will prepare students for more advanced topics in the field of investments.
-Students will rely on basic and advanced analytical tools to understand and use empirical evidence to make investment decisions.
-Tennessee Valley Authority (TVA) investment Challenge will be a significant component of the course for students to learn the application of investment principles.
-Prerequisites: FIN 315. - FIN 433 Investment in Practice I 1 credit hour.
+- FIN 433 Investment in Practice I 1 credit hour.
 Students manage an investment portfolio.
 They trade stocks through a broker.
 This is not a game, but the management of real money.
 Students apply their knowledge of portfolio management and investment theory in making these decisions.
 Student may repeat the course one or two times.
-Prerequisites: FIN 315. - FIN 434 Investment in Practice II 1 credit hour.
+Prerequisite: FIN 315. - FIN 434 Investment in Practice II 1 credit hour.
 Students manage an investment portfolio.
 They trade stocks through a broker.
 This is not a game, but the management of real money.
 Students apply their knowledge of portfolio management and investment theory in making these decisions.
 Student may repeat the course one or two times.
-Prerequisites: FIN 315. - FIN 435 Investment in Practice III 1 credit hour.
+Prerequisite: FIN 315. - FIN 435 Investment in Practice III 1 credit hour.
 Students manage an investment portfolio.
 They trade stocks through a broker.
 This is not a game, but the management of real money.
 Students apply their knowledge of portfolio management and investment theory in making these decisions.
 Student may repeat the course one or two times.
-Prerequisites: FIN 315. - FIN 442 Investments II 3 credit hours.
+Prerequisite: FIN 315. - FIN 442 Investments II 3 credit hours.
 Investments II is the second course in a two-course sequence that provides a comprehensive understanding of the key concepts, practices, and application of theory used to make investment decisions.
 This course focuses on fixed income securities; security analysis, and options, futures and other derivatives.
 Students will rely on basic and advanced analytical tools to understand and use empirical evidence to make investment decisions.
 Tennessee Valley Authority (TVA) Investment Challenge will be a significant component of the course for students to learn the application of investment principles.
-Prerequisites: FIN 432. - FIN 449 Money and Capital Market 3 credit hours.
+Prerequisite: FIN 432. - FIN 449 Money and Capital Market 3 credit hours.
 Financing process and the role of the financial markets, aggregate investment and savings, money and capital markets, and the flow of funds; determination of asset prices and interrelationships among them; role of financial intermediaries and the impact of their portfolio policy.
-Prerequisites: FIN 315. - FIN 471 Financial Markets and Institutions 3 credit hours.
-The course consists of two parts: the markets and the institutions.
-The first part will cover individual financial markets.
-Beginning with a quick review on interest rate and valuation, it will cover almost all major financial markets: the fixed-income market, the money market, the stock market and the mortgage market.
-The focus on the second part of this course will explore different financial institutions: what they are and how they function.
-Coverage includes the Federal Reserve, commercial banks, mutual funds, hedge funds, investment banks, private equities, and venture capital firms.
-Prerequisites: FIN 315. - FIN 479 Derivative Markets 3 credit hours.
+Prerequisite: FIN 315. - FIN 479 Derivative Markets 3 credit hours.
 Functions, techniques, and the valuation of derivative securities, such as futures, forward and options markets.
 Primary emphasis is on pricing and methods of trading.
-Prerequisites: FIN 315. - FIN 484 Bank Management 3 credit hours.
+Prerequisite: FIN 316. - FIN 484 Bank Management 3 credit hours.
 The financial management of banks.
 Emphasis is placed on deposits, loans, bond portfolios, credit analysis, analysis and interpretation of federal reserve regulations and publications.
-Prerequisites: FIN 315.

-- FIN 487 International Financial Management 3 credit hours.
+Prerequisite: FIN 316. - FIN 485 Financial Analysis and Valuation 3 credit hours.
+This course focuses on the process of financial reporting, analysis, and valuation.
+It focuses on firms' profitability, risk and growth.
+Students will use that information to forecast future profitability, risk and growth; and ultimately to value the firm enabling intelligent investment decisions.
+This process is central to the role of accounting, financial reporting, capital markets, investments, portfolio management, and corporate management in the world economy.
+Prerequisite: FIN 316. - FIN 487 International Financial Management 3 credit hours.
 Optimum decision making in a global business environment.
 The course is multidimensional, requiring considerations of social, economic and political factors in addition to traditional (intrafirm) managerial concerns.
-Prerequisites: FIN 315. - FIN 489 Special Topics in Finance 3 credit hours.
+Prerequisite: FIN 315. - FIN 489 Special Topics in Finance 3 credit hours.
 Current issues and problem relating to corporate finance along with computer-assisted techniques and methods used to select, administer and change the financial decisions.
-Prerequisites: FIN 316.
+Prerequisite: FIN 432.